about

 Facebook Twitter

 Neil is a playwright, screenwriter, poet, and theatre translator.
-Since early 2020, he is also the editorial head of one of the largest energy and commodities markets news and information businesses in the world, Argus Media.
+Since early 2020, he has also been the editorial head of one of the largest energy and commodities markets news and information businesses in the world, Argus Media.

 He is the co-founder of UK theatre company Hydrocracker, where he is both the principal writer and general manager of the business.
 The company has an outstanding reputation for innovation and the creation of first-rate theatre in unusual ways and spaces.
-Most recently, it has been receiving all-star reviews for its immersive theatre piece Operation Black Antler, a co-production with Blast Theory, about the ethics of undercover policing.
-The show debuted in 2016 at Brighton Festival, in Chatham in Kent, in 2017 Hydrocracker brought it to Manchester HOME, and it made a third appearance hosted by London's SouthBank Centre in April 2019.
+It has pioneered cutting edge immersive theatre in productions such as Operation Black Antler and interactive online drama such as Who Cares.

-In 2014 Neil won a Brighton Argus Angel award for Hydrocracker's Brighton Festival show Wild Justice - part of a project on revenge to include a full-length play, in development this year.
+In 2014 Neil won a Brighton Argus Angel award for Hydrocracker's Brighton Festival show Wild Justice - part of a project on revenge to include a full-length play.
+(Brighton Argus is a local newspaper, not related to Argus Media.
 The May 2014 event was a hybrid of theatre and public debate.
 Hydrocracker was The Guardian newspaper's "Pick of the Year" in 2007.

-He writes poetry, and in 2018 thirteen of his poems were published in leading UK poetry publisher Carcanet Press' "New Poetries VII" anthology.
+He writes poetry, and most recently three of his poems appeared in the March-April 2026 edition of Poetry Nation Review (PNR), the magazine of leading UK poetry publisher Carcanet Press.
+In 2018 thirteen of his poems were published in Carcanet's "New Poetries VII" anthology.
 Neil was the 2005 winner of the Kent & Sussex International Poetry competition.
 He was short-listed for the UK's Bridport Prize in 2021.
+His work has also appeared in The Rialto magazine.

 He has an occasional career as a translator of German and French theatre, and has has also written children's fiction for story collections published both by Oxford University Press and Cambridge University Press.